Have you considered using CBD oil for weight loss or to help achieve a healthier body in general? Read on to find out all you need to know…

 |Plant material source||The hemp is grown on an FDA-compliant farm, or by a reputable firm in Europe (the European Union has excellent regulations for organic hemp farms.)|

-Although CBD is not marketed specifically as a weight loss tool, there is definitely research that backs up assertions that you may be able to use it to shed a few pounds.
+CBD is not marketed specifically as a weight-loss tool.
+However, there is research to back up assertions that you could use it to try to shed a few pounds.

-The old cliché that weed gives you the munchies and makes you fat has been comprehensively rebuffed in recent years – while some forms of marijuana do increase appetite, there are also strains that appear capable of suppressing appetite and actually boosting your metabolism.
+The old cliché that weed gives you the munchies and makes you fat has been comprehensively revisited in recent years.
+While some forms of marijuana increase appetite, some strains appear capable of suppressing appetite and boosting your metabolism.

 A study published in the journal Obesity in 2016, for instance, looked at 786 native Alaskan adults in a community known for a high rate of cannabis use.
 Just over half of the study population used cannabis, and these individuals had a lower body fat percentage and BMI than non-users.

 In a 2016 study, it was shown that 57.4% of cannabis users had a lower body fat percentage than non-users.